elipapa/markdown-cv/index.md

 ## Occupation

 `2022 - Present`
-__Goldsmiths College__ Associate Lecturer – interactive and generative music
+__Goldsmiths College__ Associate Lecturer – Interactive and Generative Music
--	Develop and deliver classes/workshops on interactive and generative music (max/msp)
+Develop and deliver classes/workshops on interactive and generative music (Max/MSP)
--	Work across music and computing departments to synthesize technical and critical research and practice.
+Work across music and computing departments to synthesize technical and critical research and practice.

 `2021 - Present`